armandasalmd/deep-covid/README.md

 SELECTED_MODEL = ModelType.EFFICIENT_NET_REFINED
 ```

-Additionally, in `constants.py` you can change 2-class/3-class accuracy option.
+> ❗ Additionally, in `constants.py` you can change 2-class/3-class accuracy option. **2-class accuracy** refers to joining Pneumonia and Covid labels to a single class and classifying both of them as COVID-19 positive. ❗

 After all options are configured, press **Run all cells**